 - Multi-tier rating system.
 The Stull Act requires only a pass-fail system.
 As a result, in most districts between 95 and 98 percent of teachers receive satisfactory ratings, rendering moot talk of improvement.
 Whether it’s Superlative, Good, Fair, and Poor or Meets All, Most, Some, or Rarely Any Expectations, evaluation systems generally have several categories, with plans for improvement required.
 AB 5 is silent on this issue.
 Rick Simpson, a former trustee of the Sacramento County Office of Education, said it should left to districts, through negotiations, to determine rating categories.

 - Tying evaluations to dismissals.
 AB 5 doesn’t spell out what happens after teachers receive an unsatisfactory rating.
 Should there be a one- or two-year period in which they’re given help in improving?
 Advocates say so; Simpson says this issue goes beyond a teacher evaluation bill and gets into personnel law.

-Filed under: Evaluations, Featured, Preparation, Reporting & Analysis, Teacher Collaboration, Teachers · Tags: CTA, Education Trust-West, EdVoice, Felipe Fuentes, Patricia Rucker, Public Advocates, StudentsFirst
+Filed under: Evaluations, Featured, Preparation, Reporting & Analysis, Teacher Collaboration · Tags: California Assembly, California Teachers Association, Education Trust-West, EdVoice, Felipe Fuentes, Michelle Rhee, Patricia Rucker, Public Advocates, StudentsFirst